BardicDefense/purple-hack/spells.md

 _Illusion (R: Short, D: Permanent)_
 Save: Arcana 14.
 One target sees only an impenetrable grey mist (–4 attack penalty, no ranged casting possible unless LoS is not required by the spell).
 A blinded creature can still deliver gaze attacks.
-Only Dispel Magic, Remove Curse, or the caster dismissing the spell ends the effect.
+Only Dispel Magic, Hex Weaving, or the caster dismissing the spell ends the effect.

 #### Chromatic Orb